 - EuroMoney's Benchmark Litigation Guide (as of 2011)

 - PLC Which lawyer?, Recommended for Dispute resolution: international arbitration (as of 2011)

 - Super Lawyers: New York Metro Rising Stars (as of 2012)

 - Guide to the World’s Leading Women in Business Law (as of 2012)

 - New York Metro Area's Outstanding Young Attorneys – International Law (2012)

 - Profiled in "Women of Arbitration," Global Arbitration Review, Vol. 2, Issue 4 (2007)

 - Member of the Advisory Board of the Center for International Commercial and Investment Arbitration (CICIA) at Columbia Law School

 - Member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA)

-- Member of the Sub-Committee on the Recognition and Enforcement of Arbitral Awards of the of the International Bar Association (IBA)
+- Member of the Sub-Committee on the Recognition and Enforcement of Arbitral Awards of the International Bar Association (IBA)

 - Member of the International Commercial Disputes Committee of the New York City Bar

 - Member of the Editorial Committee of International Arbitration Case Law (http://www.internationalarbitrationcaselaw.com/)